ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ## Build, test, release, and deployment

-![Illustration of _Chirp! build, test and deployment workflows as a UML activity diagram.](images/github-actions.png) If a pull request is triggered our build_and_test workflow is activated.
+![Illustration of _Chirp! build, test and deployment workflows as a UML activity diagram.](images/github-actions.png) Above is an illustration of how our two workflows interact with different github action triggers.
+We have two workflows:
+- _`build_and_test`_ makes sure the program builds and tests locally.
+- _`bdsa2024group19chirprazordeploy`_ handles deployment to Azure.

+If a pull request is triggered our build_and_test workflow is activated.
 If a push to main is triggered both workflows are activated sequentially.
 Both of our workflows run on a local Ubuntu instance, that is created at the start of the workflow.